lilBchii/no_moodle_forcedownload/README.md

 You will save time and memory, this will make your student-at-Paris-Cité life easier !

 # How
-Some of the documents published on moodle while automatically be downloaded when you want to open them.
+Some of the documents published on moodle will automatically be downloaded when you want to open them.
 This is because the link contains "forcedowload=1" parameter.
 This extension stupidly removes the parameter from the link.